tute/fulfill-to-do-app/README.md

 * Write a RESTful API which will allow a third-party application to trigger actions on your app (same actions available on the webpage).
 * I can create users in the system via an interface, probably a signup/register screen.
+* I can manipulate my list (add/remove/modify entries).
+* I need every client operation done using JavaScript, reloading the page is not an option.

 ## Notes